 New rules

-Relevance to society as a new assessment criterion A new assessment criterion ‘relevance to society’ has been added to the instructions for all forms of support.
+A new assessment criterion ‘relevance to society’ has been added to the instructions for all forms of support.
 The criterion is defined as follows: “The relevance of the research to society, where it can be applied, is another key criterion in the assessment of a funding application.
 The findings from such research may bring practical benefits to the communities or societies under investigation and/or help to solve current problems there.
-Alternatively, the results may provide a background theoretical or empirical explanation for these problems.”
+Alternatively, the results may provide a background theoretical or empirical explanation for these problems.” - Composition of the research network as a new assessment criterion

-Composition of the research networkas a new assessment criterion A new assessment criterion ‘composition of the research network’ has been incorporated into the instructions for research networks.
-The criterion refers to the composition of the core group of participants within the research network.
+A new assessment criterion ‘composition of the research network’ has been incorporated into the instructions for research networks.
+The criterion refers to the composition of the core group of participants within the research network. - Modification of requirements for research networks

-Modification of requirements for research networks Within research networks, the previous requirement that the great majority of participants must come from research environments outside Sweden has been shifted from a requirement to a preference.
+Within research networks, the previous requirement that the great majority of participants must come from research environments outside Sweden has been shifted from a requirement to a preference. - New rules for employment rate in projects

-New rules for employment rate in projects The limitation of the maximal employment rate within two- and three-year projects (previously 75% of a full-time annual position) is removed.
-From 2024 it will be possible to apply for 100% research time in projects.
+The limitation of the maximal employment rate within two- and three-year projects (previously 75% of a full-time annual position) is removed.
+From 2024 it will be possible to apply for 100% research time in projects. - Increase of the standard grant for results dissemination

 Practical changes

-E-signing of applications The Foundation has updated procedures for signing applications.
-Applications fortwo- and three-year projects and postdoctoral projects in stage 2 as well as for research networks, conference grants and publication grantsare signed digitally with BankID via a new function in the Foundation’s application system Apply.
+The Foundation has updated procedures for signing applications.
+Applications for two- and three-year projects and postdoctoral projects in stage 2 as well as for research networks, conference grants and publication grants are signed digitally with BankID via a new function in the Foundation’s application system Apply.
 The Foundation accepts e-signing only through Apply (no external e-signing services).
 Applications must, as before, be signed by the project manager and the grant administrator’s authorised representative (usually the head of the department (prefekt) for the department where the project is intended to be based).
 Applicants who do not have a BankID sign the application manually on paper by means of a signature form that is downloaded from the application system, signed, scanned and uploaded into the application form.
-More information will be available in the Foundation’s application system Apply once the calls for applications open.
+More information will be available in the Foundation’s application system Apply once the calls for applications open. - Calculation of social security contributions and overheads

 See detailed information in the instructions for each form of support.